Our philosophy

 See the Performance.
 All Three Jobs.
 The Full Data.

-Over a decade of results — including periods when many macro trend strategies faced headwinds.
+A decade of results — including periods when many macro trend strategies faced headwinds.
 Every number, one job at a time.

 View Our performance